CANTUS-Project/api/source/resource_types.rst

     Genre resources add one field over the standard set for "simple" resources.

-    :>json string id: The "id" of this resource.
+    :resjson string id: The "id" of this resource.
-    :>json string name: Human-readable name for the genre.
+    :resjson string name: Human-readable name for the genre.
-    :>json string description: Brief explanation of the genre.
+    :resjson string description: Brief explanation of the genre.
-    :>json string mass_or_office: A case-insensitive string, either ``"mass"`` or ``"office"``.
+    :resjson string mass_or_office: A case-insensitive string, either ``"mass"`` or ``"office"``.
-    :>json string drupal_path: Optional URL to this resource on the Cantus Drupal instance.
+    :resjson string drupal_path: Optional URL to this resource on the Cantus Drupal instance.

 .. _`complex resource types`: